ianj-als/pypeline/README.md

  * Arrows, By Christoph Galliker, June 2010
  * Kleisli arrows of outrageous fortune, Conor McBride, 2011

+This project was developed as part of the [MosesCore FP7 Project](http://www.statmt.org/mosescore/).

 ## Installation

 setuptools is required to build, test and install Pypeline.
 Eggs can be built and installed also.